10 cosy pubs in Hertfordshire

 24 High Street, Sandridge, St Albans

 This friendly village pub has stood in Sandridge for over 400 years, serving ales to thirsty patrons.
-Nowadays, well kept cask ales and beers from all over the world are available alongside tempting menus including a British tapas menu with delicious-sounding dishes such as a maple sugar and ginger roast loin of pork with seasonal vegetables, dauphinois potatoes and plum gravy.
+Nowadays, well kept cask ales and beers from all over the world are available alongside tempting menus including the festive menu with delicious-sounding dishes such as a maple sugar and ginger roast loin of pork with seasonal vegetables, dauphinois potatoes and plum gravy.

 There are three open fires so find a spot close to one after exploring the village, before ordering plates of tasty food and rounds of ale.